 The diagram was first created in March 2003.
 It is still under review and correction with respect to size at age, and timing of moult occurrences.
-In particular, the size increases from 30 months to 42 months appear insufficient, and the shape of the timing of the moult period occurring in the late summer needs some clarification.
+In particular, the size increases from 30 months ot 42 months appear insufficient, and the shape of the timing of the moult period occuring in the late summer needs some clarification.

 Solid spiral lines indicate that most prawns are in that stage at that time and portion of their life cycle.
 Hatched lines indicate that some prawns may be in the leading or trailing portions of a life cycle stage.
 All prawns begin life as males, spawn at about 2.5 years of age, then undergo a change at 2.5 to three years of age to become females, spawn again as adult females, extrude and carry eggs at 3.5 to four years, hatch out the larvae and then die.
+Few if any prawns survive past the fourth year.

 The light spiral line near the centre of the diagram indicates immature prawns from larval settlement to 18 months.
 This continues out to a dark spiral line indicating male prawns from 18 months to 30 to 36 months.
 The next portion of the spiral line indicates transition prawns which are in the process of changing from male to female life forms, from 30 to 37 months.
 The last light portion of the spiral line indicates adult female prawns from 37 to 43 months, before they extrude and carry eggs under their tails.
 The last portion of the line indicates female prawns carrying eggs under their tails, from 41 to 48 months.
+This is the end of the life line.